Fonds 341 Marion Hill fonds

 Scope and content:

 Two photographs taken when the CGIT traveled to Edmonton to see King George VI and Queen Elizabeth.
-The subjects are the Dunvegan Ferry over the Peace River and the CGIT girls on a grand-stand along the road.
+The photographs show the Dunvegan Ferry over the Peace River and the CGIT girls on a grandstand along the road.

 Scope and content:

-Four photographs of grain being harvested with a binder, horses and wagon, and a stationery thresher.
+Four photographs of grain being harvested with a binder, horses and wagon, and a stationary thresher.

 Scope and content: